auraphp/Aura.Dispatcher/README.md

 ### Overview

-First, an external routing mechanism such as [Aura.Router][] or a micro-framework router creates an array of parameters or an object that implements [ArrayAccess][].
+First, an external routing mechanism such as [Aura.Router][] or a micro-framework router creates an array of parameters.
+(Alternatively, the parameters may be an object that implements [ArrayAccess][]).

 [Aura.Router]: https://github.com/auraphp/Aura.Router
 [ArrayAccess]: http://php.net/ArrayAccess